Where Healing Begins

 • Basic personal hygiene items in original containers.
 All must be alcohol free

-• Toe nail clippers, or small nail manicuring kit
+• Toe nail clippers, or a small nail manicuring kit

 • Medications